pcjustin/Master_Thesis/README.md

 # Master_Thesis
 Adaptive Transcoding HTTP Live Streaming System

 The project was my master's thesis.
-The project is open source for sharing if it can help you improve something.
+The project is `Open Source` for sharing if it can help you improve something.

 ## Introduction
-The project based on ffmpeg and HTTP Live Streaming (aka.
-HLS).
-The ffmpeg is a transcoding tool that use for transcoding video and audio to specified parameters.
-HLS developed from Apple that is popular streaming codec for now.
+The project based on `ffmpeg` and `HTTP Live Streaming` (aka. `HLS`).
+The `ffmpeg` is a transcoding tool that use for transcoding video and audio to specified parameters. `HLS` developed from Apple that is popular streaming codec for now.

-## Requirments
+## Requirements
 ```
 $ sudo apt-get install ffmpeg
 ```